-Eventually he chose a somewhat clear spot among the trees to their left and helped Saitou lie down on the ground.
+Eventually he chose a somewhat clear spot among the trees to their left and helped Saitou to the ground.
 The officer really didn’t look good.
 Beyond merely wondering, Sano was baffled as to why he hadn’t noticed at first.
 His emotional response at finding Saitou still alive at all might have been some explanation — if he wanted to think about that.

 Saitou took a breath as if to answer, but then let it out without a word; Sano guessed he’d had some unhelpful sarcastic impulse that he’d thought better of, and had nothing to say in its place.
 He did open his eyes, though, and these seemed alert enough for the moment.

 “Holy fuck,” was Sano’s next remark.
 He was taking in the extent of the wounds on Saitou’s chest as he started to peel the jacket away from them.
-“How did you even make it this far..?”
+“How’d you even make it this far?”

 “Good question,” Saitou replied, and it was nearly a whisper; Sano thought he was perhaps trying to cover up his hiss of pain as torn, bloody cloth that was already hardening onto similar bloody tears in his flesh tugged at the latter.